Spgamester/ATM-crypto-guardian/README.md

 * `SHUTDOWN_TERMINAL`: Issues a severe network-wide lock on the specific ATM node.

 ### The Reward Function
-To prevent "lucky guesses," the environment enforces strict penalties:
+The environment enforces strict reward mapping based on the agent's methodology:
 * **+0.20**: Awarded for successfully utilizing an investigation tool to reveal hidden state variables.
-* **+0.95**: Awarded for executing the correct Terminal Action *after* a proper investigation.
+* **+0.95**: Awarded for executing the correct Terminal Action after conducting a proper investigation.
-* **+0.10 (Penalty)**: Given if the agent attempts a blind guess (executing a Terminal Action without uncovering the hidden states first).
+* **+0.10**: Applied as a penalty if the agent attempts to execute a Terminal Action without uncovering the hidden states first.
-* **+0.20 (Partial)**: Given if the agent investigates properly, but chooses the wrong Terminal Action.
+* **+0.20**: Applied if the agent investigates properly but selects the incorrect Terminal Action.

 ---

+## 🎯 Task Levels
+The environment exposes three progressively difficult scenarios:

+* **Level 1:** Standard Valid Transaction vs. Timestamp Replay Attack.
+* **Level 2:** Hidden Protocol Downgrade Attack (AES-256 to SSLv3).
+* **Level 3:** Complete HSM Signature Forgery with anomalous connection types.

+---

 ## 📂 Project Structure

-This environment is fully containerized and served via a FastAPI backend, ensuring compliance with OpenEnv infrastructure limits (2 vCPU, 8GB RAM).
+This environment is fully containerized and served via a FastAPI backend, ensuring compliance with standard infrastructure deployments (2 vCPU, 8GB RAM).

 ```text
 ├── server/